Dynamical Variational Autoencoders: A Comprehensive Review

-\textbf{Notation remark}: In \citep{krishnan2015deep}, the authors denote by $\myu[t-1]$ the input at time $t$ in the generative model, like in many control theory papers on SSMs, and not $\myu[t]$ as we do, as we pointed out in a previous footnote.
-However, when defining the four approximate posterior models, they do it exactly as we report here, i.e., with $\myu[t]$ being synchronous to $\myz[t]$ and $\myx[t]$.
-We conjecture that this problem is just a notation mistake in \citep{krishnan2015deep} that we somehow implictly corrected by using $\myu[t]$ instead of $\myu[t-1]$ as the input at time $t$ in the generative model.
-In \citep{krishnan2017structured}, the authors present basically the same generative model, renamed DMM, and presented in undriven mode, i.e., $\myu[1:T]$ is simply removed.
-However, they largely clarify and improve on their previous paper regarding the inference model: They propose a new series of inference models that clearly do or do not depend on $\myz[t-1]$ and that also vary regarding the dependence on observed data.
-They consider again the case of dependency on the past (and present) data sequence $\myx[1:t]$ and on the complete data sequence $\myx[1:T]$.
-More importantly, they now also consider the case of an inference model with a functional form that corresponds exactly to the form of the ``true'' posterior distribution, that is $q_{\phi}(\myz[t] | \myz[t-1], \myx[t:T])$.
-In that case, for a complete data sequence we have:
+\textbf{Notation remark}: \citet{krishnan2015deep} denoted by $\myu[t-1]$ the input at time $t$ in the generative model, as in many control theory papers published on SSMs, and not $\myu[t]$, as we do (as pointed out in a previous footnote).
+However, when defining the four approximate posterior models, they did it exactly as we report here (i.e., with $\myu[t]$ being synchronous to $\myz[t]$ and $\myx[t]$).
+We conjecture that this problem is just a notation mistake made by \citet{krishnan2015deep}, which we have implicitly corrected by using $\myu[t]$ instead of $\myu[t-1]$ as the input at time $t$ in the generative model. \citet{krishnan2017structured} proposed the same generative model, renamed it DMM and presented it in the undriven mode, in which $\myu[1:T]$ was simply removed.
+However, they largely clarified and improved on their previous paper regarding the inference model.
+They proposed a new series of inference models that clearly do or do not depend on $\myz[t-1]$ and varied the dependency on the observed data.
+They again considered the case of dependency on the past and present data sequence $\myx[1:t]$ and on the complete data sequence $\myx[1:T]$.
+More importantly, they now also consider the case of an inference model with a functional form that corresponds exactly to the form of the exact posterior distribution, namely $q_{\phi}(\myz[t] | \myz[t-1], \myx[t:T])$.
+In this case, for a complete data sequence, we have

-This model is referred to as the Deep Kalman Smoother (DKS), since it combines information from the past (through $\myz[t-1]$) and information from the present and future observations.
+This model is referred to as the deep Kalman smoother (DKS), as it combines information from the past, through $\myz[t-1]$, and information from the present and future observations.

-For concision of presentation, we report the detailed inference equations only for the DKS, and we will comment on their extension to the other proposed inference models.
-The DKS is implemented with a backward RNN on $\myx[t]$, followed by an additional layer for the combination of the RNN output with $\myz[t-1]$:
+For conciseness, we report the detailed inference equations only for the DKS and will comment on their extension to the other proposed inference models.
+The DKS is implemented with a backward RNN on $\myx[t]$, followed by an additional layer for combining the RNN output with $\myz[t-1]$: